salewski/terraform/website/docs/configuration/index.html.md

 ## Configuration Ordering

-Because Terraform's configuration language is declarative, the ordering of blocks is generally not significant, except in some specific situations which are described explicitly elsewhere.
+Because Terraform's configuration language is declarative, the ordering of blocks is generally not significant.
+(The order of `provisioner` blocks within a resource is the only major feature where block order matters.)

 Terraform automatically processes resources in the correct order based on relationships defined between them in configuration, and so you can organize resources into source files in whatever way makes sense for your infrastructure.

-## Terraform Core vs. Providers
+## Terraform CLI vs. Providers

-Terraform Core is a general engine for evaluating and applying Terraform configuations.
+The Terraform command line interface (CLI) is a general engine for evaluating and applying Terraform configuations.
 It defines the Terraform language syntax and overall structure, and coordinates sequences of changes that must be made to make remote infrastructure match the given configuration.

-Terraform Core has no knowledge of specific infrastructure object types, though.
-Instead, Terraform uses plugins called [providers](/docs/configuration/providers.html) that each define and know how to manage a set of resource types.
+This general engine has no knowledge about specific types of infrastructure objects.
+Instead, Terraform uses plugins called [providers](/docs/configuration/providers.html) that each define and manage a set of resource types.
 Most providers are associated with a particular cloud or on-premises infrastructure service, allowing Terraform to manage infrastructure objects within that service.

-Since each provider has its own resource types with different features, the exact details of resources can vary between services, but Terraform Core ensures that the same language constructs and syntax are available across all services and allows resource types from different services to be combined as needed.
+Terraform doesn't have a concept of platform-independent resource types — resources are always tied to a provider, since the features of similar resources can vary greatly from provider to provider.
+But Terraform CLI's shared configuration engine ensures that the same language constructs and syntax are available across all services and allows resource types from different services to be combined as needed.

 ## Example